DoTheEvo/XCPng-basics/README.md

 The **webUI** of XO has a bit of an [amateurish vibe](https://i.imgur.com/yuUfUhp.png) compared to proxmox or esxi, but generally it's clean and simple.
-I like that often the info you see can be clicked and edited right then and there.<br>
+I like that often the info you see can be clicked and edited right then and there.
+That's how you change name, the number of cores, the ram, or enlarge disks.<br>
-They do work on [a new redesign](https://i.imgur.com/dqOSDsi.png) with XO v6 that reminds me of opnsense, which is good.
+They do work on [a new redesign](https://i.imgur.com/dqOSDsi.png) that reminds me of opnsense, which is good.

 When googling proxmox vs xcpng there seems to be a repeating opinion that xcpng is **bit more stable, bit more reliable**.
 Which obviously sits well with me,